Oppo, OnePlus and Realme to operate as separate entities in India

-BBK Electronics Corp is planning to demerge Oppo, OnePlus and Realme into a separate independent entities, as reported by Economic Times on June 6.
+BBK Electronics Corp is planning to demerge Oppo, OnePlus, and Realme into separate independent entities, as reported by Economic Times on June 6.
 The move has come at a time when Chinese companies in India are facing increased scrutiny from the government.
-Also Read - Meet OPPO F23 5G – The Battery Powerhouse of the Town
+Also Read - OnePlus Fold is coming in August this year: What we know so far

 In a regulatory filing to the Registrar of Companies, Oppo reported that the authorities have frozen its bank accounts and prevented it from accessing about Rs 2,082 crore.
 Oppo said that this move has created a lot of doubt and insecurity about the prospects of the company.